 Christopher Kennedy – described as the Ralph Lauren of the West Coast – is not only my dear friend and design coach, but he also designed my boho-chic meets Palm Springs meets Old Hollywood home on the outskirts of Beverly Hills.
 And, I’m not exaggerating when I say that he DESIGNS the desert.
 His store of the same name reflects that classic midcentury desert style with sophistication, whimsy… and, a bit of cheekiness.

-Place to grab a green juice or smoothie:
+Best place to grab a green juice or smoothie:

 Speaking of “cheeky,” Cheeky’s is a Palm Springs institution that is known as much for its delicious, decadent cuisine as the wait for that cuisine.
 But as anyone, local or tourist alike, will tell you, it is WELL worth that wait.
 While I always start with the green juice (it really is one of the best I’ve ever tasted), the Bloody Mary is not to be missed.
 As for what to soak all that up with?
 I’m a chilaquiles devotee myself (simply smitten with that tangy tomatillo sauce), and our table can’t leave without sharing at least one corn pancake with blueberries or the monkey bread.